ibexa/documentation-developer/docs/administration/project_organization/project_organization.md

 The project's PHP code (for example, controllers or event listeners) should be placed in the `src` folder.

-Reusable libraries should be packaged so that they can be managed using Composer.
+Reusable libraries should be packaged so that they can be managed with Composer.

 ## Templates